 Microsoft Internet Explorer is the recommended Web browser for communication and control of the oscilloscope.
 Other Web browsers may work but are not guaranteed to work with the oscilloscope.
-The Web browser must be Java-enabled with Sun MicrosystemsTM Java Plug-in.
+The Web browser must be Java-enabled.

 Before you can use the web interface, you must place the oscilloscope on the network and set up its LAN connection.